Jingo88/bestMovies/README.md

 * express - we need a server
 * body-parser - aids in parsing data coming in
-* fs - we'll use this to read the txt file holding our api key
 * ejs - We will be using "ejs" files instead of "html" files
 * sqlite3 - use to create databases
 * bcrypt - secure the users passwords when the signup or login